 Literal surnames to be reintroduced

-MEDIEVAL-STYLE surnames that describe a person’s job or characteristics are to be brought back, the government has announced.
+MEDIEVAL-STYLE surnames that describe a person’s job or characteristics are to be brought back.

 The move will make it easier to assess someone’s suitability for a job or social interaction thanks to surnames such as Electrician, Accountant, Friendly, Pisshead and Twat.